Skip to Content

 What’s Not to Like?

-While I was extremely satisfied with the room experience overall, there were some minor deficiencies that I’d be remiss to not call out.
+While I was satisfied with the room experience overall, there were some minor deficiencies that I’d be remiss to ignore.

 Dust on end table